metanav/Arduboy2/README.md

 Sprites sprites;  // Use this to optimize for execution speed SpritesB sprites; // Use this to (likely) optimize for code size
 ```

-#### Eliminate the USB stack code

-**Warning:** Although this will free up a fair amount of code and some RAM space, without an active USB interface uploader programs will be unable to automatically force a reset to invoke the bootloader.
-This means the user will have to manually initiate a reset in order to upload a new sketch.
-This can be an inconvenience or even frustrating for a user, due to the fact that timing the sequence can sometimes be tricky.
-Therefore, using this technique should be considered as a last resort.
-If it is used, the sketch documentation should state clearly what will be involved to upload a new sketch.

-The *ARDUBOY_NO_USB* macro is used to eliminate the USB code.
-The *exitToBootloader()* function is available to make it easier for a user to invoke the bootloader.
-For more details, see the documentation provided for these.

 ----------